pwerty/pwerty/README.md

-School of Computer Science and Information Engineering, The Catholic University of Korea
+School of Computer Science and Information Engineering